imagej/imagej.github.io/_pages/Colocalization_Analysis.md

 ### SMLM colocalization analysis

-Due to the unique nature of single-molecule localization microscopy images, as a list of localized points rather than a matrix of intensity values, traditional intensity or object-based colocalization techniques are insufficient for their analysis.
+Due to the unique nature of single-molecule localization microscopy images, as a list of localized points rather than a matrix of intensity values, traditional intensity or object-based colocalization techniques are insufficient for their analysis and thus SMLM images have their own unique colcoalization methods.
+There are presntly two categores of SMLM colcoalization methods, neighboring colocalization and Voronoï-based colcoalization anlaysis.

 ## ImageJ plugins for colocalization analysis